 What to know about Medicare Open Enrollment this year

-Medicare open enrollment opened on Thursday, Oct.
-15.
+Medicare open enrollment closes on Monday, Dec.
+7!

 While Medicare as a whole may look pretty similar to past years, APPRISE, Pennsylvania’s state health insurance assistance program, will look very different this year for Philadelphia.
 APPRISE provides free counseling to people who qualify for Medicare and is funded through Area Agencies on Aging (AAAs) within the commonwealth.
 Philadelphia Corporation for Aging (PCA) oversees the APPRISE program for Philadelphia County.
 As with many in-person services, APPRISE in Philadelphia had to shift to a virtual space to comply with social distancing guidelines.